21520800/lethuha0804.github.io/README.md

 ### Bonus: I love music, food and almost everything in this world haha ^.^

-## My favorite quote is:

-### 💭 "Don't stop imagining.
-The day that you do is the day that you die"

 ## Me right now

-### 🔭 I’m currently working on an AI project that helps students learn better with virtual instructors
-### 🌱 I’m currently learning Computer Science, Theoretical Physics and Electronics Engineering
+### 🌱 I’m currently studying Computer Science, Theoretical Physics and Mathematics

 ## How to contact me